GoogleCloudPlatform/php-docs-samples/appengine/wordpress/README.md

   --instance wp --password=YOUR_INSTANCE_ROOT_PASSWORD # Don't use this password!
 ```

 To access this MySQL instance, use Cloud SQL Proxy.
-Download an appropriate binary from
+[Download][cloud-sql-proxy-download]
-[the download page][cloud-sql-proxy-download] and make it executable.
+it to your local computer and make it executable.

 If you haven’t created a service account for the project,
 create it on [the Credentials section][credentials-section] in the